bdusell/jitsu/README.md

 In order to generate certain configuration files which are external to PHP (`.htaccess`, `ini.php`, `robots.txt`), Phrame leverages an executable script, `run.php`, to create them dynamically using the project's configuration settings.
-A `Makefile` can be used to create these files from templates, which reside under `demo/src/php/templates/`.
+The example `Makefile` contains rules to create these files from templates which reside under `demo/src/php/templates/`.

-The example project also includes configuation files for the build tools Bower and GulpJS.
+The example project also includes configuation files for the build tools Bower and Gulp.
 The example gulpfile is used to concatenate and minify CSS and JavaScript assets.

-For projects that use a SQL database, the scripts `lib/bin/makedb-sqlite` and `lib/bin/makedb-mysql` can be used to clobber the database.
+The scripts `lib/bin/makedb-sqlite` and `lib/bin/makedb-mysql` can be used to clobber a project's database.
 The files under `demo/src/sql/` define the schema of the example project.

 ## Usage ##